Siouxland Forecast: February 16, 2020

 Then tonight we will fall to a low of 34 by tomorrow morning with a wintry mix moving in overnight.

-As always, tune into KCAU 9 News tonight at 5:30 and 10:00 p.m. to see the timing of tonight’s wintry mix and when we could see some light snow on Tuesday night.
+As always, tune into KCAU 9 News tonight at 10:00 p.m. to see the timing of tonight’s wintry mix and when we could see some light snow on Tuesday night.